pjotrp/bio-locus/README.md

 3. See what positions match an EVS or GoNL database
 4. Compare locations from databases such as the TCGA and COSMIC
 5. Comparison of overlap or difference
+6. Parse and store values to reuse later (nyi)
+7. Store seek positions (nyi)

+How does bio-locus differ from tabix?
+Tabix is a fast indexer for tabular data. bio-locus does something similar.
+The difference is that bio-locus is more flexible in matching location data, is line based with regex options, can use other back-ends (RAM, NoSQL, SQL), and does *not* use bgzip.
+In other words, bio-locus is friendly and more flexible.

 In principle any of the Moneta supported backends can be used, including LocalMemCache, RubySerialize and TokyoCabinet.
 The default